explosion-mental/sacf/README.md

 Usage
 -----
-With no arguments it runs as daemon.
+With no arguments it runs as a daemon.
+It needs root access.

     sacf [-ltTv] [-g governor]